๐Ÿ“š

 See Units

 As discussed in section 9.0, Unit 9 deals with scatterplots and our ultimate question is how well our points from our sample align.
 In some cases, they align to a line; in other cases, possibly an exponential or quadratic equation.
 In AP Statistics, we primarily only focus on linear regression models.
 If they are not in a linear pattern, we know some techniques we can use to make our points better fit a linear pattern.
-(See Unit 2.9 for more background information as a refresher!) ๐Ÿคฉ
+(See Unit 2.9)

 Correlation